-Increased reliance on both technological and accounting skills has been recognized in research (Albrecht and Sack, 2000; Tan et al., 2004).
-The increase of digital fraud has led many accountants to acquire advance information technology (IT) skills and certifications in order to qualify as IT auditors and forensic accountants (Davis et al., 2007).
-As routine accounting tasks are becoming highly automated an accountant's value is more likely to be determined by higher order skills such as those needed in forensic analysis (Hunton, 2002).
+Increased reliance on both technological and accounting skills has been recognized in research (Albrecht & Sack, 2000; Cory & Pruske, 2012).
+The increase of digital fraud has led many accountants to acquire advance information technology (IT) skills and certifications in order to qualify as IT auditors and forensic accountants (Davis, Schiller & Wheeler, 2007).As routine accounting tasks are becoming highly automated an accountant's value is more likely to be determined by higher order skills such as those needed in forensic analysis (Hunton, 2002).

 A data breach can result in extensive losses in both profits and reputation.
-The Target data breach that affected as many as 110 million customers received substantial adverse publicity and the total dollar loss is expected to be high (LA Times).
+The Target data breach that affected as many as 110 million customers received substantial adverse publicity and the total dollar loss is expected to be high (Tsu, 2014).
+In 2014, hacks were perpetrated on a large number of companies including Neiman Marcus, AT&T, J.P.
+Morgan and Home Depot (Walters, 2014).
+In most cases, the attacks compromised confidential and financial information.

 Companies may be legally obligated to provide confidentiality.
-Failure to protect personally identifiable information (PPI) may subject the organization to fines and other penalties.
-The Gramm-Leach-Bliley Act and Health Insurance Portability Act stipulate that financial and health organizations are accountable for the safe guarding of PPI (Pearson, 2008) and firms that operate abroad may be subject to the European Union Data Protection Directive which places stringent rules on the protection of private information.
+Failure to protect personally identifiable information (PII) may subject the organization to fines and other penalties.
+The Gramm-Leach-Bliley Act (GLB) and Health Insurance Portability and Accounting Act (HIPPA) of 1996 stipulate that financial and health organizations are accountable for the safe guarding of PII (Pearson, 2008) and firms that operate abroad may be subject to the European Union Data Protection Directive which places stringent rules on the protection of private information.

 Professional and regulatory bodies recognize the value of IT to accountants.
-The American Institute of Certified Public Accountants recognizes the importance of technology to the organization and to accountants.
-In its 2013 List of Top 10 Technology Initiatives the AICPA listed "Securing the IT Environment", "Ensuring Privacy" and "Preventing and Responding to Computer Fraud" as top priorities (AICPA, 2013).
-The Public Company Accounting Oversight Board (PCAOB) has recommended that auditors receive IT training (O 'Donnell and Moore, 2005).
-An analysis of 595 job listings for IT auditors found that a large percentage specifically mentioned technical skills/abilities including networking, security, database, experience with IT controls, and computer-assisted audit tools and techniques (Merhout and Buchman, 2007).
-The Sarbanes-Oxley Act of 2002 and SAS No. 99 (SAS 99), "Consideration of Fraud in a Financial Statement Audit," extended expectations for auditors stating that,
+The American Institute of Certified Public Accountants (AICPA) recognizes the importance of technology to the organization and to accountants.
+In its 2013 List of Top 10 Technology Initiatives the AICPA listed Securing the IT Environment, Ensuring Privacy and Preventing and Responding to Computer Fraud as top priorities (AICPA, 2013).
+The Public Company Accounting Oversight Board (PCAOB) has recommended that auditors receive IT training (O'Donnell and Moore, 2005).
+An analysis of 595 job listings for IT auditors found that a large percentage specifically mentioned technical skills/abilities including networking, security, database, experience with IT controls, and computer-assisted audit tools and techniques (Merhout & Buchman, 2007).
+The Sarbanes-Oxley Act of 2002 and Statement on Auditing Standards No. 99 (SAS 99, 2002), "Consideration of Fraud in a Financial Statement Audit," extended expectations for auditors stating that.

-"Electronic evidence often requires extraction of the desired data by an auditor with IT knowledge and skills or the use of an IT specialist ... it may be necessary for the auditor to employ computer-assisted audit techniques ... to identify the journal entries and other adjustments to be tested."
+"Electronic evidence often requires extraction of the desired data by an auditor with IT knowledge and skills or the use of an IT specialist ... it may be necessary for the auditor to employ computerassisted audit techniques ... to identify the journal entries and other adjustments to be tested."